-Apartment buildings/Elevators
+Apartment buildings/Elevators Open a door or window and secure an evacuation exit.

-- Open a door or window and secure an evacuation exit. - Do not use elevators for evacuation.
+for evacuation.
 Evacuate using the stairs to avoid being caught in fire or smoke.

 At home

 If you feel tremors, hide under a table to protect yourself.
 If you are unable to take shelter, protect your head with a cushion or other item that is close at hand.